 The Call 6 team found that trucking companies cited for inadequate guards can drive away and still remain on the road, but the driver usually has to pay a fine of about $150.

-Feds respond to critics, hint at possible changes
+Feds respond to critics, hint

 The institute petitioned the National Highway Traffic Safety Administration in 2011 for tougher standards.